 These are just some of the ways in which someone might end up with more than the limit of two Capital One cards in their wallet.
 However, try to get more than two Capital One direct-issued credit cards today, and you’ll be told no.

 There are Many Capital One Cards to Choose From

 If you’re looking for a second Capital One credit card to complement one you already have, there are quite a few to choose from.
 Whether you’re looking for unlimited reward points, a 0% introductory APR, or a cash-back bonus on all purchases, there’s a Capital One card that’s made just for you.

 Responsible Use of a Credit Card Trumps Quantity

-According to the latest survey by Gallup, the average number of credit cards that Americans carry in their wallets is between 3 and 4 (3.7 to be exact).
-This includes cards from the major networks like Visa, MasterCard, Discover and American Express, as well as co-branded cards.
+According to a survey by Gallup, the average American carries two credit cards in their wallet.
+This includes cards from the major networks like Visa, Mastercard, Discover and American Express, as well as closed-loop store credit cards.
 So, what’s the “sweet spot” for how many cards we should carry?

 Unfortunately, there’s no one right answer.
 The number of credit cards you should carry depends on your personal spending habits — and your personal financial habits.
 If you’re someone who can responsibly use multiple credit cards, including paying them on time each month and keeping balances low, then there’s no real limit on how many credit cards you can have.